jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

 ## Testing & Validation

-- [ ] **Core Testing**
+- [ ] **Testing Guidelines**
-  - [ ] Create template-agnostic test utilities
+  - [ ] One E2E Test: Create a single Playwright or Cypress test that runs through signup → payment → accessing a premium feature.
-  - [ ] Implement tests for core services (AI, Auth, Email, Storage, Payments)
+  - [ ] Service Initialization Tests: Simple tests that verify your service abstractions initialize correctly.
-  - [ ] Test with different product types as examples
+  - [ ] Pre-Launch Checklist: A markdown file with a manual testing checklist for each product.

-- [ ] **Quality Assurance**
-  - [ ] Verify performance metrics
-  - [ ] Test accessibility compliance
-  - [ ] Perform security audit
+  - [ ] Strong TypeScript: Focus on robust typing rather than extensive unit tests.

+This approach would give you practical confidence in your applications without the time sink of comprehensive test suites.

+- [x] **Completed Testing Tasks**
   - [x] Test email deliverability and template rendering ✅
   - [x] Test Edge Function authorization and error handling ✅
   - [x] Fix subscription plans test script ✅
-    - Debug why plans aren't being returned from Stripe
-    - Ensure proper metadata is set on products
-    - Verify Edge Function correctly processes Stripe API response
-    - Add proper authorization handling for Edge Functions
-  - [ ] Test subscription management workflows
-    - Subscription creation
-    - Subscription cancellation
-    - Subscription updates
-    - Feature access control
   - [x] Create Stripe product configuration guide ✅